Dragon Ball Z: Lord Slug: Plot

-Goku pummels Slug and breaks his arm.
-Before Goku's eyes, Slug rips his arm off and regrows it, and removes his helmet, revealing that he is actually a Namekian.
-Through telepathy, King Kai warns Goku that Slug is a Super Namekian, a bloodline of violent warriors obsessed with power who were banished from their home world.
-Slug assumes a giant form and begins to crush Goku between his massive hands.
-Piccolo intervenes to rescue Goku and before he is also crushed, tears off his own ears and calls out for Gohan to start whistling.
-The whistling deafens and weakens Slug, allowing Piccolo to transfer his remaining energy to Goku who powers up and manages to fly straight through Slug's abdomen and incapacitates him.
-Goku then ascends into the sky and begins preparing a Spirit Bomb in order to destroy the pods transforming the planet, but Slug manages to pursue him.
-Goku launches the Spirit Bomb at Slug which sends him hurtling into his own machines, killing him and saving the planet.
-Yajirobe heals everyone with Senzu beans as they celebrate their victory.
+During the battle, Slug reveals his Namekian heritage.
+Through telepathy, King Kai warns Goku that Slug is a "Super Namekian", a bloodline of violent warriors obsessed with power.
+Slug assumes a giant form and crushes Goku between his massive hands.
+Piccolo intervenes to rescue Goku, and before he is crushed, he tears off his ears and calls out for Gohan to start whistling.
+The whistling deafens and weakens Slug, allowing Piccolo to transfer his remaining ki to Goku, who powers up and manages to fly straight through Slug's abdomen and incapacitates him.
+Goku ascends into the sky and prepares a Spirit Bomb.
+Goku launches the ki bomb at Slug, which sends him hurtling into his machines, killing him and saving the planet.